Higurashi When They Cry: Live-action

-A live-action film adaptation of the series entitled Higurashi no Naku Koro ni (ひぐらしのなく頃に), directed and written by Ataru Oikawa, premiered in Japanese theaters on May 10, 2008.
+A live-action film titled Higurashi no Naku Koro ni (ひぐらしのなく頃に), also known as Shrill Cries of Summer worldwide, directed and written by Ataru Oikawa, premiered in Japanese theaters on May 10, 2008.
 The film is an adaptation of the first story arc, Onikakushi-hen.
 Gōki Maeda plays Keiichi, Airi Matsuyama plays Rena, Rin Asuka plays Mion, Aika plays Rika, and Erena Ono plays Satoko.
 The film was released in 60 theaters and earned over at the box office.
-A sequel, also live action, was released in Japanese theaters on April 18, 2009 and is entitled Higurashi no Naku Koro ni Chikai (ひぐらしのなく頃に誓, When the Cicadas Cry: Oath).
-The sequel is based on the Tsumihoroboshi-hen arc, but it incorporates elements from other arcs and has a slightly different ending.
-The cast, including Maeda as Keiichi, is almost the same as in the previous film, but the role of Ōishi has been changed from Tetta Sugimoto to Ren Osugi.
+A sequel, also live action, was released in Japanese theaters on April 18, 2009, and is titled Higurashi no Naku Koro ni Chikai (ひぐらしのなく頃に誓, When the Cicadas Cry: Oath), also known as Shill Cries: Reshuffle in international versions.

-A live-action television series adaptation directed by Tōru Ōtsuka and starring Yu Inaba as Keiichi premiered in Japan on May 20, 2016 on cable channel BS SKY PerfecTV!.
+A live-action television series adaptation directed by Tōru Ōtsuka and starring Yu Inaba as Keiichi premiered in Japan on May 20, 2016, on cable channel BS SKY PerfecTV!.
 The cast includes the members of NGT48.
 A four-episode sequel premiered on November 25, 2016.

 A stage play titled Higurashi no Naku Koro ni -Ryū/Mei-, directed Ito Masami in co-operation with 07th Expansion and Shingekidan Yumemei Classics, was performed in 2019 between July 24 and July 28.
 Notable cast members include Maho Sugita who played the role of Rena.

 Music

-Unlike visual novels created by established companies, 07th Expansion did not create the music found in the Higurashi games.
-The music for the question arcs consists of license free songs found on the Internet while the music for the answer arcs was provided by dōjin music artists that were fans of Higurashi.
-Later, a CD album called Thanks/you was released by the dōjin music artist, Dai; many of his tracks were used in the answer arcs.
-Fans initially referred to this album as the official soundtrack.
-However, the actual official soundtrack has since been released for the series, featuring a majority of the songs featured in the answer arcs.
-This two-disc set is, to date, the most complete collection of songs from the games.